mpgirro/hemin/README.md

 ## WebApp ([hemin.io](https://hemin.io))

-The WebApp is available at [hemin.io](https://hemin.io)
+A WebApp is available at [hemin.io](https://hemin.io)

-There are several different frontend variant implementations for the HEMIN system.
-These exist primarily for experimental and educational reasons.
+There are several different frontend variant implementations for the Hemin system.
 The webapps are named after the letters in the greek alphabet.
 Currently there are these:

 * [Alpha](hemin-web/alpha) &ndash; based on [Angular](https://angular.io).
-An early proof-of-concept UI back from when Hemin was called something else and it's engine served as a scientifc guinea pig (more about those days [here](https://github.com/mpgirro/dipl)).
+An early proof-of-concept UI back from when Hemin was called something else and it's engine served as a scientific guinea pig (more about those days [here](https://github.com/mpgirro/dipl)).
 Alpha is now deprecated.
 * [Beta](hemin-web/beta) &ndash; written in [Elm](https://elm-lang.org).
-It is still work in progress and quite *beta* (phun intended), but will become the production implementation.
+It is still work in progress and quite *beta* (pun intended), but will become the production implementation.
 <!--
 * [Gamma](hemin-web/gamma) &ndash; proposition of a [React](https://reactjs.org) based implementation.
 * [Delta](hemin-web/delta) &ndash; proposition of a [VueJS](https://vuejs.org) based implementation.